dotwebstack/dotwebstack/docs/qa/unittesting.md

 - Less code to create a mock
 - Follows DRY (you won't end up repeating mock implementations)

 Mock objects are useful when you want to test interactions between a class under test and a particular interface.
-Therefor mocking of simple POJO's is not necessary.
+Therefore mocking of simple POJO's is not necessary.

 ### Powermock for corner cases